renaissance-publishing/renaissance/content/chapters/21-races.md

       - The ritual to transform an egg required a price of each participant dragon; it was not undertaken lightly.
-      - Though Drakes can nominally be broken into clans based on their lineage, their familiy trees where often rendered *complex* by feudal politics; for some, their clan and heritage are important parts of who they are; other drakes care little—or may not even know their ancestry at all.
+      - Though Drakes can nominally be broken into clans based on their lineage, their family trees where often rendered *complex* by feudal politics; for some, their clan and heritage are important parts of who they are; other drakes care little — or may not even know their ancestry at all.
-      - Many Drake clans (or smaller noble families) claim noble titles and land-holdings—at least in principle.
+      - Many Drake clans (or smaller noble families) claim noble titles and land-holdings — at least in principle.

   - In the early days of the Dragonshire, when they were a feudal territory (and most of the feudal lords were dragons), Drakes tended